department-of-veterans-affairs/vagov-content/pages/careers-employment/veteran-owned-business-support.md

 ---
 layout: page-breadcrumbs.html
 template: topic-landing
+title: How to Do Business with VA | Veterans Affairs
-title: Register to Do Business with VA and Get Support for Your Veteran-Owned Small Business
+heading: Register to Do Business with VA and Get Support for Your Veteran-Owned Small Business
 display_title: Veteran-Owned Business Support
+description: Register your veteran owned business get small business support from the VA.
+Learn how registering a service disabled veteran owned small business (SDVOSB) can give you advantages bidding on government contracts, tax relief, and better access to capital.
+keywords: veteran owned business, veteran owned small business, service disabled veteran owned small business, sdvosb
 concurrence: complete
 order: 5
 spoke: Get Benefits